ChaoxZ61/Machine_Learning_Assessment/README.md

 1. Python3 (3.8 or higher is preferrable),
 2. IDE Can run .ipynb files
-3. python package xgboost and sklearn installed
+3. python package pandas, xgboost, and sklearn installed

 # File Explained